- Gra-Rock

 Understanding Concrete PSI

-Psi is an abbreviation for pounds per square inch and is the most common unit for measuring pressure in the U.S.
+PSI is an abbreviation for pounds per square inch and is the most common unit for measuring pressure in the U.S.

 Testing the Compressive Strength of Concrete

-The compressive strength of concrete is measured in psi.
+The compressive strength of concrete is measured in PSI.

 Testing is done according to the American Society for Testing & Materials standard C39.